January Cervical Health Awareness Month

 The National Cervical Cancer Coalition

-Cut and paste this text into your newsletter, listserv, or press release.
+Cut and paste this text into your newsletter, listserv, or media release.
 Add local details and quotes from your organization.

 The good news?